 The dining room is comfortable and spacious, surrounded on three sides by windows.
 A set of French doors open onto the screened-in porch area — a wonderful spot to enjoy the morning paper, an after dinner coffee and dessert or a relaxing read with a good book from our extensive library.

 Our extensive library has a wide selection of books on natural history, botany, local genealogical history and other reference books on many subjects.
 You will find the ever popular who-done-it section and a great supply of books for young readers — including many classics.
 All the books have been donated by guests.
 Help yourself.
 You are bound to find something to borrow while relaxing in the lodge or back at your cottage.

-A conference room on the second floor is available for small professional or business groups.
-Special Group Rates and times are available if you wish to book accommodations and then conduct your meetings in the conference room or main dining area.
-The conference room can accommodate groups up to twenty five people.
+A conference room on the second floor is available for professional or business groups.
+Special Group Rates are available if you wish to book accommodations and then conduct your meetings in the conference room or main dining area.
+The conference room can accommodate groups up to fifty people.
 The dining room can double as a meeting area for larger groups.
 Bookings are available from late-Spring to mid-October.

 Please let us know when making your bookings if you have any allergy or dietary concerns.
 The staff at Milford House is personally committed to your comfort and enjoyment.
 Feel free to discuss any of your needs with the manager or staff to ensure your visit is all it can be.